SoPH89/intername/README.md

 - Open index.html file that is located inside intername folder.
 The contact form in the bottom is the active one with all its functions.
 - Inside the intername folder, there's another folder: backOffice.
 In http://localhost/intername/backOffice/index.php You can find the database tables where you can edit each column.
+- The password for the backOffice is: intername